totvslabs/samples-mobile/react-native/react-native-totvs-clockin-vision/README.md

 The required files are `NativeRecognitionModel.swift` and `NativeFace.swift`.
 3. You'll need to inject `NativeRecognitionModel` to the `react-native-totvs-clockin-vision`, you'll see how to do that under `AppDelegate.m` file.

+#### Platform Implementation Differences

+As of right now, android and iOS implements a couple of distinct features that ar especific to each platfom until asked otherwise, here's a list:

+1. `android(only)` Face detection as part of still picture recognition process.
+This detection is done to extract information about the face and decide whether or not the native recognition model will skip or not a detection phase.
+2. `android(only)` Proximity detection based on the face location.
+This feature allows to compute the detected face position and determine whether is inside the visible camera view frame or not.